dhellmann/pymotw-3/source/base64/index.rst

 Other Encodings
 ===============

-Besides base 64, the module provides functions for working with base 85, 32, and 16 (hex) encoded data.
+Besides Base64, the module provides functions for working with Base85, Base32, and Base16 (hex) encoded data.

 .. include:: base64_base32.py
     :literal:
     :start-after: #end_pymotw_header

-Base 32 output:
+The Base32 alphabet includes the 26 uppercase letters from the ASCII set and the digits 2 through 7.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'base64_base32.py'))